 Studies have shown that this is the ideal amount to repair muscles damaged after physical exertion, and to initiate muscle protein synthesis.
 The allow new muscle to repair and grow.

-How To Get Protein As A Vegan?
+How To Get Protein As A Vegetarian?

 The great thing about consuming vegan and plant based products is that you also get many other health benefits and vitamins and minerals that you may not get with other sources.

-What Are The Benefits Of Consuming Vegan Protein Powder?
+What Are The Benefits Of Consuming Them?

 Studies have shown that using plant powder can improve the composition and exercise performance.
 They've also been known to help reduce heart related diseases as plant proteins inhibit cholesterol absorption.